Thank you for your interest in Woodlea.

 Why does the timeframe for settlement sometimes get extended?

 There are many parties involved in the process for getting all the approvals required.
-There’s relevant authorities such as water, power and NBN Co, the Council’s team and Woodlea’s own consultants.
+There are relevant authorities such as water/sewer, power and NBN Co, the Council’s team and Woodlea’s own consultants.

-Woodlea’s development team works diligently to ensure the agreed timeframes are kept but sometimes things occur that are out of our control.
-We will keep you up to date of any time extension.
+Woodlea’s development team works diligently to ensure the forecast timeframes are achieved but sometimes things occur that are out of our control.
+Purchasers will be communicated with regularly regarding the progress of construction and forecast title registration.

 Can I delay settlement?